Deekshahanda/Chemicalconversations/research-assessment2.md

         -   [x] Objective attempt
         -   [ ] Objective met
         -   Grader comments:
+            - No cross-referencing
+            - Some funky table formatting, and not everything in your tables is in plain English -- I'm only going to dock you a table-related point here because I know what a mess this is

 25. Execute descriptive and inferential analyses in code chunks